umple/umple/CONTRIBUTING.md

 * [bug reports](#bug-reports)
 * [submitting pull requests](#pull-requests)

-Please **do not** use the issue tracker for personal support requests nor feature requests.
+Please **do not** use the issue tracker for feature requests.
 Support requests should be sent to:

 * [the umple-dev mailing list](https://groups.google.com/forum/#!forum/umple-dev)